thor-harsh/Project--Hadoop-19/README.md

 Apache Spark is an open-source unified analytics engine for large-scale data processing.
 Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.
 Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on Single-Node Machines or Clusters.

 **What is Spark SQL**?<br></br>
 Spark SQL lets you query structured data inside Spark programs, using either SQL or a familiar DataFrame API.
-Usable in Java, Scala, Python and R.<br>
+Usable in Java, Scala, Python and R.
-Spark SQL supports the HiveQL syntax as well as Hive SerDes and UDFs, allowing you to access existing Hive warehouses.DataFrames and SQL provide a common way to access a variety of data sources, including Hive, Avro, Parquet, ORC, JSON, and JDBC.
+Spark SQL supports the HiveQL syntax as well as Hive SerDes and UDFs, allowing you to access existing Hive warehouses.<br>DataFrames and SQL provide a common way to access a variety of data sources, including Hive, Avro, Parquet, ORC, JSON, and JDBC.
 You can even join data across these sources.